AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace/MentalIllnessesHistory.md

 Suddenly, after my younger's brother mental health treatment, they now suddenly care about my mental illnesses.

 Only fucking then my father apologized on a WhatsApp message!
 Does anybody see the irony of this?!
-My father apologized after attempting to kick me out, completely rendering that apology useless!
+My father apologized after attempting to kick me out to the train station, completely rendering that apology useless!
 The time for apologizing was DURING THE TIME I GOT MY PUBLIC HEALTHCARE TREATMENT FOR THE FIRST TIME AND THEY SAW NO DRIVING LICENSE REVOCATION FOR OVER THE LONG TIME.
 HIS APOLOGY IS AS HALF-ASSED JUST LIKE THE SPEED OF ME GETTING MY MENTAL ILLNESS TREATMENT.
 EXTREMELY MEANINGLESS TO THE EXTREMELY ACTUAL FUCK.

 Then, my father asked me to watch my 2nd youngest brother at midnight and offered to pay some money...
 This is because my 2nd youngest brother had the tendency of wanting to go outside in the middle of the night.